amnh/HacktheDinos/README.md

 See the [**wiki**](https://github.com/amnh/HacktheDinos/wiki) for all the details!

+Looking for repositories?
+Go to the [HackTheDinos organization page]((https://github.com/HackTheDinos)

 ___

 ## American Museum of Natural History - Hack the Dinos Code of Conduct